Greatest Literature banner

 Too many stupid people

 The novel Make Room!
 Make Room! was published right in the middle of the boom in warnings about overpopulation and depletion of resources in the 1960s and early 1970s.
-It actually preceded a number of nonfictional works, like The Population Bomb (1968) and The Limits to Growth (1972), that raised the alarm.
-In fact, Harry Harrison says he actually got the idea in 1946.
+It actually preceded a number of more famous nonfictional works, like The Population Bomb (1968) and The Limits to Growth (1972), that raised the alarm.
+Science fiction author Harry Harrison says he actually got the idea in 1946.

 But before we get too idolatrous about Harrison's prescience, note those other works have, in the years since, been criticized for having gotten it wrong—for having predicted famines, overcrowdedness and economic ruin that haven't occurred, at least not on the timetables they seemingly presented.